Jean-Baptiste-Lasselle/kytes/README.md

 Like in the car industry, they design a production line for a given car release (lets forget or bear in mind car options lists), Kytes is there to assist you in designing, setting up, and operating production lines for projects, in an organization.
-Kyes' production lines are [`kytes-pipeline`](#kytes-pipelines)
+Kytes' production lines are [`kytes-pipeline`](#kytes-pipelines)

 * Install Kytes on a machine, give Kytes hardware, then Kytes starts working for you.
 * Once installed,  Only one user is created in Kytes: the property manager.
 * You follow a security procedure to activate The initial property manager, which includes changing password before any operation.
 * Then you use the initial property manager to create other property managers, or organization accounts.
-* Property managers may create organisations, and there is at least one pmo user created with each organisation.
+* Property managers may create organizations, and there is at least one pmo user created with each organization.
 * The same user may be both Property manager and PMO, only a PMO, or only a Property Manager (that would be a sysadmin...).
 * Only a PMO user may spawn new production lines for an organization he belongs to.
 The same user maybe a PMO for several organozations.
 * A PMO manages a production line, and may create developer users, and himself, is, a developer user, the PMO may also create an architect role, and himself is, an architect, but it's default, he can revoke from himself architect priviliges, to cease those to a dedicated architect user.